Sabrinas Organizing

 • Celebrate winter solstice.
 Britannica shares 7 Winter Solstice Celebrations you may want to try.

-• If you have snow during the holidays, you can do a snowman contest or front door decorating contest with the neighbors.
+• If you have snow during the holidays, you can host a snowman contest or a front-door decorating contest with the neighbors.

 • Take a family walk during Hanukkah or on Christmas Day to a local public park or trail.

-• Take a bike ride with the family to a nearby park.
+• Take a family bike ride to a nearby park.

 • Visit a nearby nativity scene.

-• Visit a nearby ice skating rink and take the whole family there.
+• Visit a nearby ice skating rink with the whole family.

 • Go on a sleigh ride on a nearby hill.